Hindaun Block: Tourist attractions

 Mandir is a mandir in the Indian state of Rajasthan dedicated to the Hindu God Hanuman.
 The name Balaji is applied to Sri Hanuman in several parts of India because the childhood (Bala in Hindi or Sanskrit) form of the Lord is celebrated there.
-It is important to note that the temple is not dedicated to Balaj, another name for Krishna.
+The temple is not dedicated to Balaj, another name for Krishna.
 Unlike similar religious sites it is located in a town rather than the countryside.
 Its reputation for ritualistic healing and exorcism of evil spirits attracts many pilgrims from Rajasthan and elsewhere.